Porphol/Workshop01-mapinit/README.md

   - **Background Layer 1:** Moves at a speed of `0.07`
   - **Background Layer 2:** Moves at a speed of `0.1`

-## Conclusion
-This guide provides a comprehensive overview of the assets used in the `GameScene` of your Phaser project, including their paths, origins, scales, positions, and specific animations or functions.

 ---